koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/customizing-the-namespace.md

 sidebar_label: Customizing the Namespace
 ---

+import Tooltip from "@site/src/components/tooltip";

 # Customizing the Namespace

-In some cases, it may be necessary to customize the namespace object to add default flows, such as app middleware.
+In some cases, it may be necessary to customize the namespace object to add default flows, such as app <Tooltip text="middleware"/>.
 If this is the case, these new features can be implemented by adding a new file, called `namespaceWrapper.js` to the root folder of your task.

 Using the K2-task template to create a new task, this `namespaceWrapper.js` file is already located in the root of the folder.&#x20;